SamuelGamerPT/ss_ambulancejob/ss_ambulancejob/README.md

 ["medikit"] = MediKit,
 }

 - To use this script you have to change the redemrp_respawn script.
-If you wan't you can just copy this and insert in your script
+If you wan't you can just copy this and insert in your script in client.lua (don't change all the redemrp_respawn code, you only have to change the first lines like this).
+This code is responsible for make you be able to revive peopel when you use the medikit

 ```local new_character = 0
 local respawned = false